SAP/ui5-typescript/technical.md

 It remains open how to support this.
 A single switch (two versions) is not sufficient because there are different profiles of such consumers.

+### Extracting configuration objects into named types using `@typedef`

+In general, doing this is currently not a recommendation, as it pulls the structures out of their place, so they are e.g. a click away in the documentation.<br>
+However, when there is re-use of structures in several places, then it is recommended, in order to avoid having to maintain duplicate documentation and to make usage clearer.<br>
+For documentation of structured return types creating separate `@typedef`s is an option, as `@returns` tags cannot be accumulated like `@param` tags to build nested structures.

+### Documenting structured return types

+This is currently an open point; the only mechanism working right now is defining the structure in JSDoc separately, using a `@typedef`.
+Defining the structure in-place (like `@returns {{callback: function}} an object with a property 'callback' that is a function`) does ONLY work for function types right now and is overall fragile and not recommended (yet).

 ## Generation of Type Definition Files
 This section explains how the type definition files are generated.